AdvancedR-2021/gghmm2/README.md

 Package for visualization and analys of  fibre patterns.
 It will be build as a expansion to the spatstat package.

-Project manager:
+Project manager: Simon

-Documentation manager:
+Documentation manager: Esben

-Quality manager:
+Quality manager: Ajay